Anstey Soldiers Who Fell in World War I

-Frederick James Chappell (and his twin sister Ethel Rose) was born in Anstey on January 11 1894 and was baptised in Anstey Church.
+Frederic James Chappell (and his twin sister Ethel Rose) was born in Anstey on January 11th 1894 and was baptised in Anstey Church.

-It is unclear how many children were born to his parents, James and Sarah Ann née Martin although by the 1911 census eight were still living and at least one child had died.
-Both James and Sarah were born in Anstey, as were Frederick’s two grandfathers.
+Both of his parents, James and Sarah Ann née Martin, were born in Anstey as were Frederic’s two grandfathers.
 His was a family with long connections here.
 His parents were married in Anstey Church and all of the children were baptised there too.

 Both the 1899 and 1901 censuses show the family living in Anstey but with no indication of a location.

 In the 1911 census the family was living in a four roomed cottage in Cheapside in the west side (nearest the well) of what is currently Little Thatch.
 It consisted of James 55, a farm labourer, Sarah, (Arthur) George, 21, also a farm labourer, and Frederic and Ethel.
 Although Frederic was 17 at the time no mention of an occupation was given.

 This family with such long connections to Anstey seemed then to more or less disappear.